OctopusDeploy/blog/blog/2017-06/octopus-tomcat.md

 ![SSH Connection](deployment-target-screenshot.png)

-Octopus Deploy works by deploying a [Tentacle](https://octopus.com/docs/installation/installing-tentacles) onto the Linux box where the deployment is taking place.
-Unlike the CLI tool, which runs on .NET Core, Octopus Deploy Tentacles require a complete version of .NET to be available.
-In Linux the [Mono project](http://www.mono-project.com/) provides a .NET environment that Tentacles can use.
-You will need to install Mono onto the Tomcat server to allow the Tentacles to run.
+Octopus Deploy works by deploying [Calamari](https://octopus.com/docs/installation/installing-tentacles) onto the Linux box where the deployment is taking place.
+Unlike the CLI tool, which runs on .NET Core, Octopus Deploy Calamari require a complete version of .NET to be available.
+In Linux the [Mono project](http://www.mono-project.com/) provides a .NET environment that Calamari can use.
+You will need to install Mono onto the Tomcat server to allow the Calamari to run.

 This split between .NET Core, .NET and Mono and which environment runs what is one of the more confusing aspects of using Octopus Deploy with Linux.
 You just need to know that:

 * The Octopus Deploy CLI tool uses .NET Core, and is self contained, although you may need to install additional dependencies.
 The CLI tool is run either on your own PC or on a CI server like TeamCity or Bamboo.
-* Octopus Deploy Tentacles use .NET, and .NET is provided by Mono under Linux.
-Tentacle are run on the host you are deploying to, like the Tomcat Server, which means the Tomcat Server also needs to have Mono installed.
+* Octopus Deploy Calamari use .NET, and .NET is provided by Mono under Linux.
+Calamari are run on the host you are deploying to, like the Tomcat Server, which means the Tomcat Server also needs to have Mono installed.

 :::hint